FahimKamal/UE5_CastleBlockout/README.md

 **Medieval Village Prototype** is a completed greybox of a single-player level in **Unreal Engine 5.5.1**.
 It realizes a small, explorable open-world environment featuring a central castle, an adjacent village with various functional buildings (homes, smithy, tavern, market), farming areas, and opportunities for player interaction.

 Development utilized a robust third-person character controller from the **UE Animation Sample Project** and **SuperGrid Starter Pack** assets for efficient blockout.
 The gameplay is envisioned in a **third-person perspective**, allowing players to roam freely.
-The design supports future integration of (placeholder) NPCs for quests and stealth/thievery mechanics like lockpicking doors/chests and sneaking past guards.
-This completed greybox establishes the foundational layout, scale, traversal, and basic interactive elements described in the project's LDD, and a project build has been created.
+The design supports future integration of NPCs for quests and stealth/thievery mechanics.
+This completed greybox establishes the foundational layout, scale, traversal, and basic interactive elements described in the project's LDD, and a project build was successfully submitted for the course.

 ---